 Lighthouse Keeper: Essays on the Poetry of Eleanor

-Jean Valentine won the Yale Younger Poets Award for her first book, Dream Barker, in 1965.
-Her 12th book of poetry is Break the Glass (Copper Canyon Press, 2010).
-Her next book, Shirt in Heaven, is forthcoming from Copper Canyon in 2015.
-Door in the Mountain: New and Collected Poems 1965–2003 was the winner of the 2004 National Book Award for Poetry.
-The recipient of the 2009 Wallace Stevens Award from the Academy of American Poets, Valentine has taught at Sarah Lawrence, New York University, and Columbia.
-She lives in New York City.
+Jean Valentine's latest book is Shirt in Heaven (Copper Canyon, 2015).
+In 1965 she won the Yale Younger Poets Award for her first book, Dream Barker, and in 2004 she won the National Book Award for Door in the Mountain: New & Collected Poems.
+The recipient of the 2009 Wallace Stevens Award from the Academy of American Poets, Jean lives in New York City.